ysfcndgr/Endurance/README.md

 pip install selenium

-1-)You can download the geckodriver
+1-)You can download the https://github.com/mozilla/geckodriver/releases

 2-)unzip it